seclab-ucr/ShadowBlock/README.md

 proprietary_codecs=true
 ffmpeg_branding="Chrome"
 ```
-5. `autoninja -C out/ShadowBlock-[Linux|OSX]` and you will get the binary in `out/ShadowBlock-[Linux|OSX]` that is essentially as same as the one provided by us.
+5. `autoninja -C out/ShadowBlock-[Linux|OSX]` and you will get the resulting binary in `out/ShadowBlock-[Linux|OSX]` that is essentially as same as the one provided by us.
 Now if you choose to use existing `shadowblock_elemhide_server` executable, you can move to the **"Run"** section above to start using it.

 If you prefer building `shadowblock_elemhide_server` from scratch as well, follow these steps further: